What is CPC?

 5. What is the enhanced CPC?

-Enhanced CPC is an automated conversion bidding strategy in Google AdWords that adjusts your bids in to help maximize ad conversions.
+Enhanced CPC is an automated conversion bidding strategy in Google AdWords that adjusts your bids to help maximize ad conversions.
 It ultimately gives Google the power to automatically alter how much you’re bidding on keywords within that campaign.

 6. Is it better to have a high or low CPC?

-You want to aim towards having a low CPC.
+You want to aim toward having a low CPC.
 A lower CPC means you can stretch your budget further, which means more potential leads.
 It also works well with niche keywords that aren’t as competitive.

 It’s important to think about your CPC in regard to what you’re selling in your ads.
 If an average sale earns your business $40 and your CPC is $20, there’s not a ton of opportunity for profit.
 But a lower CPC, like $5, allows for a better ROI.